-Bull trout (Salvelinus

-confluentus) are expected to be heavily impacted by climate change, particularly due to warmer water temperatures.
+Bull trout (Salvelinus confluentus) are expected to be heavily impacted by climate change, particularly due to warmer water temperatures.
 Bull trout are sensitive to temperature shifts and rely on cool water for spawning.
 Without proper mitigation, bull trout habitat is expected to shrink and thermal bottlenecks will make access to upstream habitat limited.
-Bull trout are relatively rare, but there are populations currently found in several streams in the region, including Pine Creek, Rush Creek,
+Bull trout are relatively rare, but there are populations currently found in several streams in the region, including on the north side of Mount Rainier.
+Spawning areas are, however, more limited and will be greatly affected by warming waters.
+Fortunately, restoration efforts can be implemented to mitigate some of the more extreme impacts.